Vermont’s Early or Absentee Voting Process

 How to Apply

-The voter or an authorized person—including a candidate or campaign worker, or a family member or a health care provider acting on the voter’s behalf—may apply for an early voter absentee ballot in person, by phone, or by mail.
+The voter or an authorized person—including a candidate or campaign worker, or a family member or a health care provider acting on the voter’s behalf—may apply for an early voter absentee ballot in person, online at their My Voter Page, by phone, or by mail.
 Requests submitted on a voter’s behalf by an unrelated authorized person (except health care workers) must be made in writing or in person.
 All other requests can be made by telephone, in person, or in writing.

 “Family member” here means a person’s spouse, children, brothers, sisters, parents, spouse's parents, grandparents, and spouse's grandparents.